Time to talk about how we unlearn what we know to be true about service design, and how we use and develop technology in an inclusive way.

 For me, the key to unlearning has been to work with a hypothesis and constant feedback-loops from the users and interpret the results as they are by reminding myself to let go of all biases I’ve gathered in my working life.
 We’re letting the users be the driving force behind the development, and we’re quick to develop what needs to be developed and implement it for tests.

 Interested in how to create inclusive digital services and learn more about how Helsingborg continues to excel in digitalization?
-On the 11th of March, I and representatives from the City of Helsingborg and Volvo Trucks will host a webinar.
-As a participant, you will learn how two very different organizations, Volvo Trucks and City of Helsingborg, use human-technology interaction in innovative ways that have a true impact on their operations and services.
-Read more about it and sign up below!
+I and representatives from the City of Helsingborg and Volvo Trucks hosted a webinar.
+Learn how two very different organizations, Volvo Trucks and the City of Helsingborg, use human-technology interaction in innovative ways that have a true impact on their operations and services.
+Learn more and watch the webinar on-demand now.